Using Computers – Do’s and Don’ts

 – Extra time

-Asset Objective: Using computers, learners can discriminate between the do’s and don’ts.
+Asset Objective: Using the picture cards, learners can discriminate between the do’s and don’ts while using a computer.

-Procedure: The teacher has to show the children what the picture is about and ask whether this is done.
+Procedure: The teacher has to tell the children what the picture is about and ask them to place it in the correct column.

 Observation: Children will discriminate between what to do and what not to do while using a computer.

-Conclusion: This activity will help the children to discriminate the dos and don’ts while using a computer.
+Conclusion: This activity will help the children to discriminate between the do’s and don’ts when using a computer.

-Asset Objective: Learners can design a poster on computer lab rules.
+Asset Objective: Students can design a poster on computer lab rules.

-Resources Required: Cutouts of the pictures, 5 Chart papers, glue, scissors, coloured pencils, papers, pencils, erasers, ruler.
+Resources required: Cutouts of the pictures, 5 chart paper, glue, scissors, coloured pencils, papers, pencils, erasers, ruler.

 Setting for the activity: Peer activity/Group activity